-Be The Match says patient safety is a top priority.
+Be The Match says patient safety is a top priority

-WESTFIELD, NJ — The widely publicized death of the Westfield High School principal from complications that followed his donation of bone marrow in April could easily frighten would-be bone marrow donors, something family of the late school administrator, Dr. Derrick Neslon, hopes will not be the case.
+WESTFIELD, NJ — The widely publicized death of the Westfield High School principal from complications that followed his donation of bone marrow in April could easily frighten would-be bone marrow donors, something that the family of the late school administrator, Dr. Derrick Neslon, hopes will not be the case.

 In announcing a medical malpractice lawsuit in the case, an attorney for Dr. Nelson’s family this week told reporters that Dr. Nelson’s death was a consequence of an error in the administration of his anesthesia and not a result of the donation of bone marrow itself.

 “We’ve heard that people have had concerns about donating bone marrow, donating organs,” David Mazie said.
 “That’s not what is at issue here.
-This is certainly about the procedure but primarily about anesthesia.”
+This certainly about the procedure but primarily about anesthesia.”
 He said the anesthesiologist erred by not properly accounting for Dr. Nelson’s sleep apnea.

 The vast majority of bone marrow donations have not harmed donors.
 The blood and marrow transplant program at the Rutgers Cancer Institute of New Jersey facilitated 255 transplants in 2016 and 2017, the most recent federal statistics available show.